This Isn't What It Looks Like: Plot

 The story starts off with Cass awakening somewhere unknown to her, in an unknown time (she later finds she is in fact 500 years in the past), not knowing who she is, where she came from, or what she is doing.
 She sees a young boy stuck in a tree, and tries to rescue him, only to hear him repeatedly shouting the word "Goat!", evidently frightened.
 He runs down the road to his father, but neither of them even look at the girl.
 Confused, the girl walks up to a puddle, only to see that she has no reflection, realizing that she must be invisible, and that the boy was shouting "Ghost," not "Goat."

 Meanwhile, Max-Ernest visits Cass in the PICU section of the hospital, where Cass lies in bed comatose.
 Max-Ernest, though evidently depressed over his friend comatose, (and the fact that the Tuning Fork won't help him create the antidote for Cass) with his only other friend Yo-Yoji away in Japan has overcome his "fear/allergy" of chocolate and eats several bars in a matter of seconds.

 Back to Cass, she realizes she has somehow traveled in time and arrived in the Renaissance/Middle Ages.
 She also realizes she's invisible, not dead.
 At the streets, she meets a Seer, who can see her because she has something called the "Second Sight", obtained by an object called the Double Monocle (as this book centers around the sense of sight).
 She also does some fortune telling with a deck of tarot cards with Cass, showing her that the Ace of Wands card is upside down, meaning that an old wrong must be righted.
 The Seer gives a suggestion that maybe something has been stolen or she has stolen something.
 She then shows Cass the Fool card, with a picture of a fool, coincidentally the one that she saw while in the streets.
-When the Seer introduce her name as Clara or Cassandra, Cass' memories came back, making her remember about the Magician, the Jester, the Secret etc. She realizes she's on a mission to find the Secret, since she is the new Terces Society Secret Keeper.
+When the Seer introduce her name as Clara or Cassandra, Cass's memories came back, making her remember about the Magician, the Jester, the Secret etc. She realizes she's on a mission to find the Secret, since she is the new Terces Society Secret Keeper.
 The Seer disappears but leaves Cass the Double Monocle.